akrobate67/chrome-hyperiums7/README.md

 - Information about deployed fleets
 - Coordinates for moving fleets
 - Button to drop/enable stasis on military page
+- Overview of Army Capacity, Carried Armies and Ground Armies on military page

 #### Trading
 - One input for all planets in Global exploitations manager